What is the mission of the McDowell Center?

 Yes.
-Residential services at the McDowell Center typically closed for adults in July to serve transition aged youth, and for a few weeks during Winter Break and long weekends for other holidays.
+Residential services at the McDowell Center are typically closed for adults in July to serve transition aged youth, for a few weeks during Winter Break and long weekends for other holidays.
 During these times classes are not held and students return home or make arrangements for their housing during this time.

 Who decides what programs and services I need?

 Individuals interested in attending the McDowell Center will complete an evaluation to determine what blindness services would most benefit them.
 The evaluations will include Home Management, Braille, Assistive Technology, Orientation and Mobility, Personal Adjustment and Progressive Employment.

 Once the evaluation is completed, the consumer can make an informed choice regarding ongoing training.
 McDowell Center staff and the OVR counselor are good resources for helping make these decisions.